opensovereigncloud/docs/docs/iaas/usage-guides/storage.md

 # Storage Resources
+IronCore storage resources are `Volumes`, their associated `Volumeclasses` and `VolumePools` that allow you to define, provision, and manage Block devices in the Ironcore infrastructure.
+This guide explains the core storage resource types and how to use them.

 ## Volume

-The `Volume` resource is representing a block device in the IronCore API.
+The `Volume` resource represents a block device in the IronCore API.

 ### Example Volume Resource